Chapter 1

 One time he killed a man who had found out that he was nephew to Von Hindenburg and second cousin to the devil.

-This is an allusion to Paul von Hindenburg, a German general during World War I and eventual president of Germany.
+This is an allusion to Paul von Hindenburg (1847-1934), the leader of the German army during World War I and eventual president of Germany.

 Meyer Wolfsheim?
 No, he’s a gambler.”
 Gatsby hesitated, then added coolly: “He’s the man who fixed the World’s Series back in 1919.

-This is an allusion to the incident in which eight members of the Chicago White Sox intentionally lost the World Series in exchange for money, an undertaking actually organized by Arnold Rothstein.
+This is an allusion to the notorious “Black Sox Scandal” in which eight members of the Chicago White Sox were accused intentionally losing the 1919 World Series in exchange for money.
+The undertaking is actually believed to have been organized by New York gambler and gangster Arnold Rothstein (1882-1928), who the character of Meyer Wolfsheim is at least partially based on.

 Chapter 5